-1. It is a generic subscription that NWDAF subscription for slice creation notification with the OAM.
+1a.
+It is a generic subscription that NWDAF subscription for slice creation notification with the OAM.

-2. Upon creation or configuration of a new slice in the network, the OAM system notifies the NWDAF with the S-NSSAI, optionally NSI, number of UE quota, number of PDU session quota, slice throughput quota and associated NFs.
+2a.
+Upon creation or configuration of a new slice in the network, the OAM system notifies the NWDAF with the S-NSSAI, optionally NSI ID, and address of the NRF serving such network slice or slice associated NFs.
+In case of OAM provides the NRF address, the NWDAF uses the S-NSSAI, optionally NSI ID, associated NF indication for discovery of NFs deployed in the network slice and as a trigger to collect data for Analytics on Observed Service Experience on slice level and Slice Load.

-3. The NWDAF (e.g. when a NF consumer requests the NWDAF for slice information (e.g. for slice load of a S-NSSAI#1)) explicitly requests the OAM system slice information.
-In this case, NWDAF provides the S-NSSAI (optionally NSI) to the OAM.
+1b.
+[OPTIONAL] If a slice is created but NWDAF does not have the slice information yet (e.g. when a NF consumer requests the NWDAF for slice information (e.g. for slice load of a S-NSSAI#1)), NWDAF may explicitly requests the OAM system slice information with a Slice Information Request.
+In this case, NWDAF provides the S-NSSAI (optionally NSI ID) to the OAM.

-4. OAM system provides the slice information along with the associated NFs list to the NWDAF.
+2b.
+[OPTIONAL] OAM system provides the slice information (NRF address or the associated NFs list) to the NWDAF.

+NOTE 1: Steps #1b and #2b are optional and only triggered if NWDAF does not have slice information.

-Editor's note: The procedure for slice information collection should be shared with OAM SA5 WG, and feedback is needed before reaching conclusions.
+NOTE 2: The procedure for slice information collection should be shared with OAM SA WG5, and feedback is needed before reaching conclusions.